heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 ## An API is Abused

-Every now and then an eager opportunist will reach out to me and pitch me on how I could work with them to resell portions of LCBO API inventory data to small producers in a report format.
-Presenting it to them like some sort of golden carrot and charging dearly for a bite of insight.
-Schemes like this are what stifle innovation and cause even more hardship to businesses and people that are already struggling enough to produce and survive in our market.
-Plus, the LCBO already officially provides this service through their [Sale of Data](http://www.lcbo.com/webapp/wcs/stores/servlet/en/sod/) program.
+Once or twice a year an eager opportunist will reach out to me and pitch me on how I could work with them to resell portions of LCBO API inventory data to small producers as a report, charging them a premium price for this invaluable insight --- insight that's available on LCBO.com to anyone with a spreadsheet.

+Schemes like this are not only depressingly uncreative, they contribute toward a toxic ecosystem and stifle innovation.
+It's not a cakewalk producing wine and beer in Ontario, it's already a very challenging place for small producers to succeed.
+In addition to that, the LCBO already officially provides _real_ insight through their
+[Sale of Data](http://www.lcbo.com/webapp/wcs/stores/servlet/en/sod/) program.

-Perhaps the most upsetting part is that at least one of these opportunists have been active members of the indie beer and wine community in Ontario, seen as peers by the very people they are preying on.
-It's disturbing that anyone could be so self-serving.
-The thought that LCBO API might be used to fuel schemes like this just breaks my heart. <i class="fa fa-frown-o"></i>
+However, the most upsetting part is that at least one of these opportunists has been an active member of the indie beer and wine community in Ontario, a peer to the very people they are preying on.
+It's extremely upsetting to me that anyone would be so self-serving. <i class="fa fa-frown-o"></i>

-In the past, particularly the spring of 2012, changes were being made to LCBO.com on a fairly routine basis.
+In the spring of 2012, changes were being made to LCBO.com on a fairly routine basis.
 There were a couple occasions where I was not able to update the crawler for days on end, and the data became stale.
-It was very frustrating for me, due external factors I was unable to allocate time to fix the crawler even though I was desperate to.
-During this period I was sent scolding emails from two different CTOs, berating me for the lapse and how it was making them "look like fools" to their paying customers. --- _**Paying customers**!_
+It was a very frustrating time for me, due external factors I was unable to spend time to update the crawler even though I was desperate to do so.

+During this period I was sent scolding emails from two different CTOs, berating me for the lapse in data updates and how it was making them "look like idiots" to their paying customers.
+I'm a professional software developer, but I can only do so much in my spare time for free, at some point, if you're expecting a certain level of service, just talk to me.

 This is some of the dark side of running LCBO API, but you know what?
 The good days far outnumber the bad ones, and it's those good days, and emails, and